michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/06_final_steps.md

 `sudo npm install -g eslint` would also tell npm to install the package, but instead of it being used just for this project, you are saying to install it globally.
 You really only ever want to install packages globally when they are NOT crucial to a projects functionality.
 In this case, eslint just gives us warnings, and the program will run just fine with out it.

 **NOTE**: With our WSL setup, the `-g` flag may not work as intended.
-This is beause Node is installed on the Ubuntu FS, and it will install the packages all the way up there, but your files on the Windows FS.
+This is because Node is installed on the Ubuntu FS, and it will install the packages all the way up there, but your files on the Windows FS.

-It is recommeded if you want to install something globally, that you install it at the root of your Windows user.
+It is recommended that if you want to install something globally, that you install it at the root of your Windows user.

 ## Quality of Life.

 There are many tools that will help you as a developer that are not actually needed in order to run the programs you are working on.
-These can be considered Quality of Life enahncers; Tools and software that help you in your development process.
+These can be considered Quality of Life enhancers; Tools and software that help you in your development process.

-Some of the more common ones inclde:
+Some of the more common ones include:

 1. Linters
-1. Soure / Version Control
+1. Source / Version Control
 1. Auto / Tab completes
 1. Syntax highlighting
 1. Command Line Tools